 Modern Slavery Statement 2022

-The following statement has been prepared in fulfilment of the obligations of WPP plc (“WPP”) and its subsidiaries under the Modern Slavery Act 2015.
-This statement covers the financial year 2022 and describes our commitment and steps taken to mitigate modern slavery in our business and supply chain.
+The following statement has been prepared in fulfilment of WPP plc (“WPP”) and its subsidiaries obligations under the Modern Slavery Act 2015.
+This includes AKQA.
+This statement covers the financial year 2021 and describes our commitment and steps taken to mitigate modern slavery in our business and supply chain.

 We also provide pro bono creative services to organisations working on human rights, health, education, arts and the environment, and negotiate free media space for charity campaigns, enabling them to reach a wide audience.

 Find out more information about our business here.

 WPP and our agencies employ 109,000 people in 112 countries across the globe and work with clients, including 317 of the Fortune Global 500.
 WPP is headquartered in London and is listed on the London Stock Exchange and NYSE.

 Below we show our presence by region in terms of revenue and people.